 Mental health is a critically under-resourced and neglected public health issue in South Asia.
 Moreover, a lack of public awareness leaves superstitions and fears unchallenged, and people unsupported.

 In Pakistan, more than 50 million people are affected by mental health issues such as depression and anxiety, yet there are fewer than 400 psychiatrists and 500 psychologists and only five mental health hospitals in the whole country.
-Almost 90% of the population has no access to any kind of treatment, let alone effective and affordable services.
+Almost 90% of those in need of treatment have no access to any kind of support, let alone effective and affordable services.

 In Sri Lanka, there are six million disabled people; 140,000 of these are young people and children.